Oberoner21/ItemProgressIntMinMax/README.md

 }
 ```
 ### Set menu item value
-To set the value of the menu item dynamically call:
+To set the value of the menu item dynamically call for example:
 ```
-menu[1]->setProgress(-5);    // set the bass menu item value to -5dB menu.update();
+menu[1]->setProgress(-5);    // set the bass menu item value to -5dB menu[3]->setProgress(4);     // set the treble menu item value to 4dB menu.update();
 ```
 ### Handle negative values